Moore County Campus, Rm. 150

 Late Work Policy:

-I do not like to accept late work.
+I do not accept late work.
 Papers are due at the beginning of the class period.
 If you cannot make it to class, you need to get the paper turned in before class meets, by dropping it off in my office or emailing it to me before class.
 Quizzes cannot be made up.

 Attendance (10%): Regular attendance is essential for satisfactory achievement.
 Your participation in discussions and activities will directly affect your grade.
 Daily attendance will be recorded.
 Points will be deducted from your participation grade for absences-- regardless of the reason for the absence.